mir-am/LightTwinSVM/README.md

 ```
 **Step 3:** To evaluate TwinSVM performance, You can either use [K-Fold cross validation](https://towardsdatascience.com/cross-validation-in-machine-learning-72924a69872f) or split your data into training and test sets. <br />
 ```
-Step 3/4: Choose a test methodolgy:(Just type the number. e.g 1)
+Step 3/4: Choose a test methodology:(Just type the number. e.g 1)
 1-K-fold cross validation
 2-Train/test split
 -> 1
-Determine number of folds for cross validaton: (e.g. 5) -> 5
+Determine number of folds for cross validation: (e.g. 5) -> 5
 ```
 **Step 4:** You need to determine the range of C penalty parameter and gamma (If RBF kernel selected.) for exhaustive grid search. <br />